-Types of solar charge regulator configurations and listed below are few ways a Solar Charge Regulators can be configured in a Solar PV systems.
+Listed below are different types of solar charge regulator configurations in which Solar Charge Regulators can be configured in a Solar PV systems.

 - Simple series path configuration.